What : The adele-campbell Fine Art Gallery

 Library, presents monthly exhibitions featuring contemporary artists

 working in two and three dimensional forms.
-Beginning Oct.
-14, enjoy the pottery of Meg Gallup, the junk art of Lance Iverson and discover the mixed media "Sneerors."
+Enjoy the pottery of Meg Gallup, the junk art of Lance Iverson and discover the mixed media "Sneerors."

 Canadiana/Native gallery displaying works from many artists, including Tony Onley, Brian Scott, Andrea Padovani, Michael Tickner and Tia Scott.
 Specializing in masks, jewelry and carvings.